codingwithalina/Colorful_Cursor/README.md

 # Magic Cursor with Animated Particles 🌟

-This project showcases an interactive **"Magic Cursor"** effect using JavaScript, CSS, and the [Three.js Toys](https://www.npmjs.com/package/threejs-toys) library.
+This project showcases an interactive **"Magic Cursor"** effect using plain JavaScript, HTML and CSS.
 The cursor creates an engaging particle animation that reacts to user interaction, providing a visually stunning effect for modern web applications.

 ---